 To that end, we ask you to send us the invoices you issue to the client, either via Slack in the channel that was created for your application (our preferred way) or via email to email@example.com.
 We will then send you our invoice for the commission

 This is the question we hear most often - why don't we invoice the company for our services, like most (all?) other providers do?

 We argue that this would not in your best interest as a freelancer.

-The advantage for the client is that they don't have to sign a contract with us and will never get a separate invoice from us, which makes it very attractive for them to post their jobs through Uplink.
+Company doesn't have to sign a contract with us and won't get a separate invoice from us either, which makes it very attractive for them to post their jobs through Uplink.

 If you work for the client for longer than 6 months, or the client returns after a year to work with you again, we don't charge you a commission anymore and you keep 100% of what you earn.